Legal

 Fablum is not directed at children.
 We do not knowingly collect personal data from children as defined under applicable laws (under 13 in the United States under COPPA, under 16 in the EU under GDPR, under 18 in South Africa under POPIA and in India under DPDPA).

 If you believe that a child has used the app and you would like data associated with their device removed, please contact us and we will delete it promptly.
+Purchases made on a child’s device are governed by Apple’s and Google’s family-account, parental-approval, and refund mechanisms.

 Your rights